 In New Zealand, the National Bowel Screening Programme is a free programme to help detect bowel cancer.
 A bowel screening test is offered every two years to men and women aged 60 to 74 years who are eligible for publicly-funded healthcare.
 More information, including who should do the test, is available by calling 0800 924 432.

 The Cancer Society of New Zealand operates a phone service staffed by specialist nurses to support patients diagnosed with cancer, including bowel/colorectal cancer, as well as their friends and families.

 Freephone: 0800 CANCER (226 237)

-Beat Bowel Cancer Aotearoa is a nationwide patient-led organisation that aims to reduce the impact of bowel cancer on the community by raising awareness and providing education and support services for bowel cancer patients and their families.
+Bowel Cancer New Zealand is a nationwide patient-led charity that aims to reduce the impact of bowel cancer on the community by raising awareness and providing education, advocacy, research, and support services for bowel cancer patients and their families.

 Jackson, C., et al. (2014).
 Rectal cancer: future directions and priorities for treatment, research and policy in New Zealand.
 N Z Med J. 2014;127(1395):63–72.

 Ministry of Health (2017).
 Cancer: historical summary 1948–2017 (Report).
 Wellington: New Zealand Government Ministry of Health. https://www.health.govt.nz/publication/cancer-historical-summary-1948-2017 [Accessed: 24/22/20] New Zealand Guidelines Group (2012).
 Bowel cancer (Booklet PDF).
 Wellington: New Zealand Ministry of Health. http://www.health.govt.nz/system/files/documents/publications/bowel-cancer-2012-update_consumer.pdf